Connect with us:

 TASC is the qualifications authority for Tasmania and manages all Year 11 and 12 courses.
 TASC will oversee your external assessment and will issue your results and your TCE or TCEA at the end of Year 12.

-Go to the TASC website to find out more about your courses, assessment dates, this year’s exam schedule and reasonable adjustments for special learning needs.
+Go to the TASC website to find out more about your courses, assessment dates, this year’s exam schedule and reasonable adjustments for additional learning needs.

 Tutorials